legacysurvey/legacysurvey/pages/dr8/files.rst

 - coadd/<AAA>/<brick>/legacysurvey-<brick>-ccds.fits
     FITS binary table with the list of CCD images that were used in this brick.
-    Contains the same columns as **survey-ccds-dr7.fits**, and also contains the additional columns:
+    Contains the same columns as **survey-ccds-<camera>-dr8.fits.gz**, and also contains the additional columns (XXX char columns are different for decam vs. 90prime-mosaic...see https://github.com/legacysurvey/legacypipe/issues/379):

     ================ ========= ======================================================
     Column           Type      Description